rabbidiesel/fusionpbx-app-bulkvs/README.md

 1. Navigate to **Apps > BulkVS > Numbers**
 2. All numbers filtered by your configured trunk group will be displayed
+3. Use the toggle button in the action bar to switch between showing all numbers (default) or only numbers from the current domain
-3. Use the filter box to search through numbers
+4. Use the filter box to search through numbers
-4. Click on a number row to edit its details
+5. Click on a number row to edit its details
-5. Click on the domain to edit the destination
+6. Click on the domain to edit the destination
-6. Click on the E911 record in the table to edit E911 information for a specific number
+7. Click on the E911 record in the table to edit E911 information for a specific number
-7. Use the **E911** button in the action bar (top left) to view and manage all E911 records
+8. Use the **E911** button in the action bar (top left) to view and manage all E911 records

 ### Editing a Number